Memphis vs. Hawaii Hawaii Bowl NCAA Football Odds, Plays and Insights | December 24, 2021

 - Memphis and its opponents have gone over the current 55.5-point total in seven of 11 games (63.6%) this season.

-- Hawaii's games have gone over 55.5 points in five of 12 chances this season.
+- Hawaii and its opponents have combined to score more than 55.5 points in five of 12 games this season.

-- The combined points per game average of the two teams, 58.9, is 3.4 points above Friday's over/under.
+- Friday's total is 3.4 points lower than the two team's combined 58.9 points per game average.

 - This contest's over/under is 5.2 points fewer than the 60.7 these two squads combine to give up per game in 2021.